gchq/coreax/documentation/source/index.rst

 Before installing Coreax, make sure JAX is installed.
 Be sure to install the preferred version of JAX for your system.

-1. `Install JAX <https://jax.readthedocs.io/en/latest/installation.html>`_ noting that
-   there are (currently) different setup paths for CPU and GPU use.
+1. :doc:`Install JAX <jax:installation>` noting that there are (currently) different setup paths for CPU and GPU use.
 2. Install Coreax:

 .. code:: shell